 I have heard many gardeners lament that their lettuce seed will not germinate.
 Perhaps looking at what lettuce seed requires in order to germinate will help those who have had difficulty with germination in the past.

-Lettuce grows best in a soil amended with well-decomposed compost, such as our Vegan Compost, or Ladybug Revitalizer Compost.
+Lettuce grows best in a soil amended with well-decomposed compost, such as our Heirloom Leaf Mold Compost, or Happy Frog Soil Conditioner.
 Because it is a leafy crop, lettuce responds to relatively high levels of fertility.
 Add 2 teaspoons of Happy Frog Marine Cuisine or Happy Frog Tomato and Vegetable Fertilizer per square foot of planting area, incorporating it into the top few inches of soil before planting.

 Lettuce plants have a relatively shallow root system, and require a “damp” but not “wet” soil.
 Planting in raised beds with a well-drained soil is preferred for this leafy vegetable.
 This can be accomplished by using a shovel to form ridges and furrows, with the center of the ridges about 36” apart.
 The lower areas (furrows) will facilitate watering and provide good drainage.